Education Advocacy

 Download here.

-Upcoming Board & Budget Committee Meetings
+Upcoming Board and Committee Meetings

-June 16 – Committee Meeting of the Whole
+November 17 – Committee Meeting of the Whole

-Meeting information and Zoom links here.
+Meeting information and Teams links here.

 Contact Governor Shapiro